Chocolate Peanut Butter No-Bake Dessert

 This no bake chocolate peanut butter dessert features layers of crispy cornflakes mixed with peanut butter, cream cheese, and dark chocolate pudding, topped with fluffy whipped cream.
 It is a slice of heaven, and an easy dessert for a crowd.

-When it comes to food vices, I’m more of a cheese and potato chips girl, and most of the time I’d rather finish off a delicious meal with a big glass of wine than a piece of cake or a bowl of ice cream.
+When it comes to food vices, I’m more of a cheese and potato chips girl.
 But this delicious and easy summer dessert is something that nobody can turn down!